 On some Android devices, after going to a member’s profile, you may need to tap either the Menu or the More button, then Customize Invite, write your message and Send.

 What Should I Say?

 If you want to make a connection and you’re stuck on what to say, you can say something about someone you know in common, or about a place you used to work together or where they work now.
-Perhaps mention a conversation they started or participated in in a LinkedIn group.
-If you’re plumb out of ideas, use LinkedIn’s “conversation starters.”
-Begin a message to your intended recipient and click the light bulb icon to see a selection of tips, like shared connections, that will help you get the ball rolling.
+Perhaps mention a conversation they started or participated in a LinkedIn group.
+Or maybe you have a potential work project for them.
+Be friendly and let them know you are human!